 As we all know, the term Biodiversity refers to the measure of the variety of living species existing in different ecosystems and this may either refer to the ecosystem variation, or the genetic variation or the species variation within a region, biome or the planet.

 Overall, the biodiversity on land tend to be the richest in the tropical region and greater near the equator, and it is mainly because of the warm climate and high primary productivity

-Biodiversity can be quite easily defined as the diversity or variety of living organisms on this planet.
-But it happens to be so much more than that.
-It can be studied at many levels.
-At the highest level, you can look at all the different species on the entire Earth.
-On a much smaller scale, you can study biodiversity within a pond ecosystem or a neighbourhood garden.
-Discovering, identifying and understanding the various relationships between all the living organisms on Earth are some of the greatest challenges in science.
+Biodiversity can be studied at many levels.
+At the highest level, we study the different species existing on the entire Earth.
+On a much smaller scale, we study mainly about the different species within a pond or a neighbourhood garden.
+Discovering, identifying and understanding the various relationships between all the living organisms on the planet Earth are some of the greatest challenges in science.

 The diversity of plants on the planet earth is an important resource for food, shelter, and agriculture.
 About thousands of plant crop species have been identified, developed, used and relied on for the purpose of food and agricultural production in human history.
 These plants include bushes, grasses, herbs, shrubs, trees, vines, ferns, and mosses.
 Through the process of photosynthesis, plants provide us with the oxygen which we breathe and the sugars that provide the primary fuel for life.